Skip to content

 Are feature flags available while a user is offline?

-Yes, once feature flags are refreshed they are stored locally on the user’s device and can be accessed while offline.
+Yes, after feature flags are refreshed, they are stored locally on the user’s device and can be accessed while offline.

 What happens if feature flags are refreshed mid-session?

-To control this, listen for updates to feature flags and make the determination to re-render your app or not based on which feature flags have changed.
+To control this, listen for updates to feature flags and determine whether to re-render your app based on which feature flags have changed.

 Have questions or feedback?
 Email our team: [email protected].